 There are two small private companies that offer ferry service amongst a variety of stops littered throughout False Creek.
 This allows visitors to travel from downtown to the attractions on Vancouver’s Southern peninsula.

 This includes Granville Island, Science World and some of the city’s best beaches.
-Additionally, you can also hit numerous museums (Museum of Vancouver, Planetarium & Maritime Museum) that are located in the neighbourhood of Kitsilano.
+Additionally, you can also hit many of the best museums in Vancouver (Museum of Vancouver, Planetarium & Maritime Museum) located in the neighbourhood of Kitsilano.

 The tiny ferries offer a brief reprieve from the urban environment and present travellers with stunning views of the Vancouver skyline, the North Shore Mountains and False Creek’s glittering waters.